i-like-trains72/optifine-resourcepack-conversion/README.md

 If you want me to change something or you find an error, just make an issue and if you want to do something *big*, make a pull request please.

+Also this guide assumes you have Sodium installed already.
+Additionally, if you want that sweet, sweet, connected glass, I'd *highly* recommend this [Gist](

 Steps:
 1) Download the latest release from the releases page.
 2) Extract the .zip into a separate folder.
 Do NOT extract the resourcepack after extracting the release, it is a .zip by default and will not work if you extract it.
-3) Go to your `minecraft/mods/` folder and paste the mods from the extracted .zip into that folder.
+3) Go to your `minecraft/mods` folder and paste the mods from the extracted .zip into that folder.
-4) Go to your `minecraft/resourcepacks
+4) Go to your `minecraft/resourcepacks` and drop the resourcepack into the folder.
+5) That's it!
+You're done
+6) Now launch your game
+7) Load the resourcepack that I included (it should go over all the other ones no matter what.
+Some exceptions apply, just make an issue and ask me)